msteveb/tmake/README.md

 -nofail
 	Failure of the '-do' commands for the rule is ignored.

--replace
-	First discards any previous rule for the target.
-	Note: I have never used this

--add
-	Normally only one rule for a target may contain -do.
-With -add, -do commands may be added to an existing rule.
-	Note: I have never used this
+-onerror command
+	Tcl script to run if the command fails.
+Allows for cleanup, e.g. of temporary files.

 -chdir
 	Normally all commands are run from the top level *source* directory.
-	If -chdir is given, commands for this target are run from the top level *build* directory (objdir) instead.
+	If -chdir is given, commands for this target are run from the local *build* directory (objdir) instead. i.e. for a -chdir rule in directory 'abc', the rule is run from objdir/abc.
 	This is most often used for unit tests or generators which make assumptions about the current directory.
 It should be avoided where possible.

 -nocache